SophiaYXZhu/SHSID-Classroom-Booking-App/README.md

 # SHSID-Classroom-Booking-App

 This is a mini-program dedicated to classroom booking at SHSID implemented by the SHSID Girl's Programming Club.
-No private information is included in this repo.
+No private information is included in this repo other than buildings' and rooms' information.

 # Database